sthysel/cv/README.md

 # Overview

-I am a software engineer with 20+ years of software architecture and development experience in the weather, aviation, national intelligence, healthcare, defense and mining industries.
-I have led development teams, managed and delivered projects throughout the complete software development life cycle.
+I am a software engineer with 20+ years of software architecture and development experience.
+These include the weather, aviation, national intelligence, healthcare, defense and mining industries.
+I have led development teams and managed and delivered projects throughout the complete software development life-cycle.

 I am proficient in a variety of technologies, languages and software engineering frameworks.
-I have extensive experience designing and implementing the full software stack from low-level drivers, leaning on my background as electronic engineer, to human-machine interfaces for a wide variety of systems.
+I have extensive experience designing and implementing the full software stack from low-level drivers, to bespoke user interfaces for a wide variety of systems.

 I have worked on various data fusion and ETL solutions.
-And consider myself a integration and systems specialist, with strong Python, Linux, containerization, and data fusion pipe-lining skills.
+I consider myself a integration and systems specialist, with strong Python, Linux, containerisation, and data fusion pipe-lining skills.

 I have DevOps experience using a variety of continuous integration, systems provisioning, software configuration and build management